kristoffPotgieter/cape_town_NEDUM_Python/_docs/guidelines.rst

 Here, **NEDUM-2D** preserves the main market mechanism from the standard urban economic model, while allowing for sorting across different housing submarkets.
 If one is interested in the impact of other mechanisms on land use patterns, one should probably consider another (non-economic) model.
 Also note that in its current version, **NEDUM-2D** does not allow to conduct proper welfare evaluations.

-Empirically, :footnotecite:t:`liotta` show that the standard urban economic model has a good predictive power in terms of population density and rent variations, but not so much in terms of housing production.
+Empirically, :footcite:t:`liotta` show that the standard urban economic model has a good predictive power in terms of population density and rent variations, but not so much in terms of housing production.
 However, they also show that high levels of informality, strong regulations and planning, as well as specific amenities are, as expected by the theory, main factors leading to the discrepancies.
 As we account for those elements, we believe that our model yields relatively good predictions.
 Still, as is common approach in the literature, we think that our most significant contribution is not to deliver predictions in absolute terms, but rather comparative statics that relate one scenario to another.

 .. rubric:: Footnotes